dtrelogan/react-formstate/docs/walkthrough.md

 &nbsp;

-Here is the equivalent form built with react-formstate:
+with an equivalent form built using react-formstate:

+&nbsp;

 ```jsx
 import React, { Component } from 'react';